TONG-H

 the rendering process

-• The browser obtains the IP address from the domain name by means of DNS(domain name system) analysis
+• browser obtains the IP address from the domain name through DNS(domain name system) analysis

-• then send a http request to the IP address
+• send a http request to that IP address

-• server receives the request and responds with the html content
+• server receives the request and responds with html content

-• the browser parses html string and create a dom tree, and then analyzes CSS to CSS rule tress
+• the browser parses html string and create a dom tree, and then proceeds to analyzes CSS, forming CSS rule trees

-• structure the rendering tree(only the nodes that need to be displayed)
+• structure the rendering tree(only the nodes necessary for display)

 GUI rendering thread and JS engine thread

-GUI(graphical user interface) rendering thread and JS engine thread are mutual exclusive. download, analysis and execute of JS will stop the rendering process. in other words, when JS is encountered, the rendering process will stop to structure the rendering tree and transfer the control right to JS engine.
+GUI(graphical user interface) rendering thread and JS engine thread are mutual exclusive.
+The rendering process pauses during the download, analysis, and execution of JS.
+When the browser encounters JS during the rendering process, it halts rendering to construct the rendering tree and passes control to the JS engine .

 reflow and repaint